julia-dizhak/movie-app/README.md

 componentDidUpdate lets us React to a Component updating.

-### Lesson 14: use map to create React Component from arrays of data
+### Lesson 14: use map to create React Component from arrays of data.
 unique props key

-### Lesson 15: compose React Component behaviour with higher order components (HOC)
+### Lesson 15: compose React Component behaviour with higher order components (HOC).
 inheritance

 The purpose of a higher order component is to share common functionality or information between multiple components

+### Lesson 16: build a JSX Live Compiler as a React Component.